scottorly/coviz19/README.md

-# d3act.js
+# d3activated

-d3act.js is a pattern combining d3 & JSX that can be used to render d3 data visualizations or as a JS browser application framework.
+*pronounced "d3-activated"

-d3act.js uses d3-selection's [join](https://github.com/d3/d3-selection#joining-data) API to bind data to DOM Elements created with the [React.createElement](https://reactjs.org/docs/react-api.html#createelement) API (JSX) transpiled using [JSX-Pragma](https://github.com/ScottORLY/jsx-dom).
+The d3activated pattern uses [d3-selection.join](https://github.com/d3/d3-selection#joining-data) to bind data to DOM Elements created with [JSX](https://reactjs.org/docs/react-api.html#createelement).
+The JSX is transpiled using [JSX-Pragma](https://github.com/ScottORLY/jsx-dom).

+D3activated can be used for d3 data visualizations or as the basis for a UI application library or framework.

 ## Basic usage